codereptile/visualizer/README.md

 &mdash;Because parsing C++ propely requires almost compiling it, so only by using a compiler can we get a 100% correct output.
 Easiest example is `operator <<` which in most parsers is registered as a `binary expression`, when in reality it is a `function call`.

-# What's new in v1.1.3?
-* OMG, FINALLY RESIZE!!! (literally took 10 min to implement, no idea why didn't do it earlier)
-* OMG, FINALLY MOVE AROUND!!! (literally took another 10 min to implement, no idea why didn't do it earlier)

-Alpha patch:

-* Reduced number of line segments when drawing a curve, improved performance x2, almost not noticeable.
-* Various code improvements
-* Added FPS meter to verbose mode

-Bravo patch:

-* Made better command line arguments for verbose and bruteforce modes

-Charlie patch:

-* Moved printing what files are detected to verbose output

 # Known bugs // missing features:
 * Function calls inside Loop and If conditions are not registered